theasguard/Repo/README.md

 # Still in Development

 # todo
 - the resolve URL I'm being sort of lazy on resolving the all debrid auto resolve if anyone is interested in helping me I'm open to help with that.
+(Complete)

 - test cfscrape if error occurs remove from module and use in plugin.
 - remember to add the torrentdownload and 1337x scrapers after label and title sorting has been fixed for them.